 Our first contact with Wilburn came as a result of a Bible study course made available to prisoners by the Assemblies of God.
 Ellwood G. Grissom, then pastor of the Assembly of God at Deer Lodge, Montana, taught the course.
-Later Wilburn stated that this Bible study helped him to find Christ, for through it he became suasion emphasized to me the importance of the enduement of power and the release afforded recipients of the Holy Spirit's infilling.
+Later Wilburn stated that this Bible study helped him to find Christ, for through it he became convicted of sin.